 6 Ways Online Vendors Can Reap Benefits from Free Shipping

 Free is a perennially sweet word.
-According to Dan Ariely, a behavioral economics researcher, people typically overvalue the benefits of “free” items even when compared to better-quality items that cost a small price.
+According to Dan Ariely, a behavioural economics researcher, people typically overvalue the benefits of “free” items even when compared to better-quality items that cost a small price.
 Needless to say, e-commerce industry is also influenced by this.
 Deals, coupons, free shipping etc. are the preferred buzzwords that entice shopaholics to an e-commerce store.
 Among the three; the impact that “Free shipping” creates on consumers is tremendous.
 The success of ‘Amazon prime’ is a primary example of the positive effects of free shipping (there are now 10 million subscribers to Amazon Prime).
 It is found that over 2 million Google searches each month in the United States include the phrase “free shipping” and a huge portion of customers abandon their cart because of shipping charges!!

 There are some misconceptions about ‘Free shipping’ that it may not be a viable option for small business entrepreneurs, while big companies like Amazon consider free shipping as just an option to delight their customers.
 But the fact is, free shipping not only delights the consumers but also helps in increasing conversion rates.
 So, how do some successful startups offer free shipping without affecting the profit margins?